SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

 ## Functional plan

-1. Add watermark to video(s) [option to choose size & position of watermark]
+1. Add watermark to video(s) [option to choose size & position of watermark].
-2. Create gif from video(s) [option to choose size, type & start/endtime of gif]
+2. Create gif from video(s) [option to choose size, type & start/endtime of gif].
-3. Cut video(s) in to multiple parts
+3. Cut video(s) in to multiple parts.
-4. Export audio from video(s)
+4. Export audio from video(s).
-5. Make snapshots from video(s)
+5. Make snapshots from video(s).
-6. Multiprocessing for every feature to speed up process time
+6. Multiprocessing for every feature to speed up process time.